top of page

 b.
 Noah.

-Noah received instructions to construct a massive boat.
+God gave Noah instructions to construct a massive boat.

-The purpose was to save humanity and the animal world from the destruction of the world that was coming in a massive flood.
+The purpose was to save humanity and the animal world from the destruction of the world by a massive flood.

 a.
 Two.